Bob Edwards: Personal life

 Edwards was married three times.
 His marriages to Joan Murphy and Sharon Kelly ended in divorce.
 He had two daughters, Eleanor and Susannah, with Sharon Kelly.
 He married NPR news anchor Windsor Johnston in 2011, with whom he remained until his death.

 Bob Edwards died on February 10, 2024, at the age of 76, in Arlington, Virginia.
 His cause of death was reported to be from metastatic bladder cancer and heart failure.

 Awards and legacy

 In 1999, Edwards won a Peabody Award.

 In 2003, Edwards was inducted into the Kentucky Journalism Hall of Fame.
 In November 2004, Edwards was inducted into the National Radio Hall of Fame.

 He donated his papers and his library to American University in Washington, DC.

-He held honorary degrees from the University of Louisville, Spalding University, Bellarmine University, Willamette University, Grinnell College, DePaul University, the University of St. Francis, and Albertson College (now the College of Idaho).
+He held honorary degrees from the University of Louisville, Spalding University, Bellarmine University, Willamette University, Grinnell College, DePaul University, the University of St. Francis, and Albertson College (later the College of Idaho).